-5. Give a page personality with borders and dividers.
+4. Give your page personality with borders and dividers.

 You can take a ruler and divide a page in half with a single line (which totally works).
 But only draw the line over part of the page and it gets more interesting.
 Make it dashed or add color and there is even more personality.

 Do an image search for “ornamental page divider” and your search engine of choice will show you a wide variety of design ideas.
 But only start with the simple ones.
 Or, if this idea feels intimidating at all, just draw a line with a marker or colored pencil.

 (You can also cheat and not draw anything at all by using washi tape—the super skinny masking tape that comes in different colors and patterns.)

 The border is just to create separation, and is a handy device to prompt you to use the leftover blank part of a page.

 5. If you don’t know how to doodle something, look it up on TheNounProject.com.

 Doodles are used in sketchnotes and visual journaling to give text a visual anchor which can spark your memory when you review the notes later.
 And while it’s easy to doodle a flower or a sun, some concepts are harder.
 Like, how do you doodle “communication”?
 Or “friendship”?